NitinSelvam/Text-To-Speech-in-Indian-Languages/README.md

 ### Setup instructions:

 1. Download repository
-2. Open terminal, move to
+2. Open terminal, move to multilang_TTS/ and run # pip install -r requirements.txt to install the the following packages:

+   gtts
+   playsound
+   django
+   djangorestframework
+   django-cors-headers

+3. Then run